An exceptional trip, spanning two of Belize's coral jewels. Visit both Glover's Reef and Lighthouse Reef in one trip. The very best of Belize.

 Trip Highlights

 A unique opportunity to visit two of Belize’s coral atolls in one visit.
-Start with three nights at our Glover’s Reef Basecamp on Southwest Caye - located in a protected marine park and UNESCO world heritage site, thirty-six miles off the shore of mainland Belize.
-Spend three nights at Bocawina Rainforest Resort in Mayflower Bocawina National Park for a mix of inland adventure.
-Then, travel to Belize’s most remote island group at Lighthouse Reef Atoll - also a marine protected area and UNESCO world heritage site, located fifty-six miles off the shore of the Belize coast.
-Stay on Half Moon Caye, where you will spend three memorable nights snorkeling and taking part in a range of other marine activities.
-Half Moon Caye is also home to a large colony of nesting Red-footed boobies and Magnificent frigatebirds.
+Start with a stay at our Glover’s Reef Basecamp on Southwest Caye- located in a marine protected area (MPA) and UNESCO world heritage site.
+Next, explore Bocawina Rainforest Resort in the heart of the Mayflower National Park where you’ll swim pristine jungle pools, zip-line through the rainforest and rappel a waterfall.
+At last, travel to Belize’s most remote island group at Lighthouse Reef Atoll, also a UNESCO world heritage site and MPA.
+Stay at our exclusive Half Moon Caye Basecamp, home to Belize's oldest protected area, a nesting site for Red-footed booby and Magnificent frigatebirds.

-"Basecamping" involves sleeping in wall-tented cabanas.
-These spacious safari-style tents have ample headroom to walk around, are on raised wooden floors, and have real wood-framed beds (6-inch foam mattresses).
+Basecamping: Involves sleeping in wall-tented cabanas.
+These spacious safari-style tents have ample headroom to walk around, are on raised wooden floors, and have comfortable wood-framed beds (6-inch foam mattresses).
 Tents can be configured with either double or single beds.
 All bed linen is provided.

 Package includes: